1 in 3 Can Barely Afford Medical Care

 While most insured adults still can afford their health care, the minority who say it’s “difficult” to pay their monthly premiums, doctor and prescription copayments, and deductibles are growing.

 Potential explanations for these concerns, revealed in a new Henry J. Kaiser Family Foundation poll, include rapidly rising prescription drug costs and the fact that employer-provided health insurance plans with high deductibles are far more common than they used to be.

 Some of the key findings include:

-This chart shows the percentage worried and concerned about medical care and how it has increased in just 2 years.
-As agents, we must be cognit of their concern and future financial needs when recommending long term products.
+This chart shows the percentage worried and concerned about medical care and how it has increased in just two years.
+As agents, we must cognize their concerns and future financial needs when recommending long-term products.